lishiyo/idea-factory-automator/memory-bank/architecture.md

         *   Returns the path to the created site directory.

 7.  **Deployment Manager (`src/managers/deploymentManager.ts`)**
-    *   **Responsibility:** Handles the Git operations required to deploy the generated site files to the Netlify-watched repository.
-Uses `zx` to execute shell commands.
+    *   **Responsibility:** Handles the deployment of the generated site files to Netlify using their API.
+Creates a ZIP archive of site files and uploads it directly to Netlify's deployment API.
     *   **Interactions:**
         *   Called by `Orchestrator` with the path to the locally generated site files and a site identifier/name.
-        *   Reads the target Git repository URL from `process.env`.
+        *   Reads the Netlify authentication token from `process.env`.
-        *   Clones the repository to a temporary location.
-        *   Copies the generated site files into the appropriate subdirectory within the clone.
+        *   Creates a ZIP archive of the site files using the `archiver` package.
-        *   Stages, commits, and pushes the changes to the remote repository.
+        *   Either creates a new site on Netlify or uses an existing site ID from environment variables.
+        *   Uploads the ZIP file to Netlify's deployment API using `axios`.
+        *   Monitors the deployment status by polling the Netlify API.
+        *   Returns deployment status and site URL information.
-        *   Performs cleanup (removes the temporary clone).
+        *   Performs cleanup (removes the temporary ZIP file).

 8.  **Templates (`src/templates/`)**
     *   **Responsibility:** Provide the static structure and styling base for the generated websites.
 Contain EJS placeholders (`<%= ... %>`) for dynamic content, colors, fonts, etc., derived from the schema.